AashrayaJha/QCMod-NF/readme.txt

 for the Split Cartan Modular Curve of Level 13` by J.S.
 Balakrishnan, N. Dogra, J.S.
 Müller,
 J. Tuitman and J. Vonk.

+The main example is a quotient X_H' of the curve X+_ns(27), defined over F=Q(zeta3).
+To compute the F-points on X_H', run the code in the file Xns27/Fpoints_XH.m from the top level folder.

 Most of the code consists of wrappers around earlier version QCMod on Steffen Müller's repository.
 A lot of the code is written so that previous computations of p-adic heights and power series can now be done over completions of number fields.